cjacker/opensource-toolchain-ch32v/README.md

 * A development board with CH32V mcu such as ch32v103/ch32v203 or ch32v307 board.

 * A 'wchlink' USB SWD/RVSWD adapter

-Such adapters usually support dual mode (SWD for ARM and RVSWD for CH32V)and can be toggled by jumper or on-board keys.
+  + wchlink USB adapter usually support dual modes (SWD for ARM and RVSWD for CH32V) and can be toggled by jumpers or on-board buttons.

 # Toolchain overview
 * Compiler: gcc